 A recipe can run multiple times on the same system and the results will always be identical.
-In Chef, a resource is defined in a recipe, which then defines the actions to be performed on the system.
-Chef ensures that actions are not performed if the resources have not changed and that any action that is performed is done the same way each time.
-If a recipe is re-run and nothing has change, then Chef will not do anything.
+A resource is defined in a recipe, which then defines the actions to be performed on the system.
+The chef-client ensures that actions are not performed if the resources have not changed and that any action that is performed is done the same way each time.
+If a recipe is re-run and nothing has changed, then the chef-client will not do anything.

 Chef does as much work as possible on the node and as little as possible on the server.
-A chef-client runs on each node and it only interacts with the Chef Server when it needs to.
-The Chef Server is designed to distribute of data to each node easily, including all cookbooks, recipes, templates, files, and so on.
-The Chef Server also retains a copy of the state of the node at the conclusion of every Chef run.
+A chef-client runs on each node and it only interacts with the Chef server when it needs to.
+The Chef server is designed to distribute data to each node easily, including all cookbooks, recipes, templates, files, and so on.
+The Chef server also retains a copy of the state of the node at the conclusion of every chef-client run.
 This approach ensures that the actual work needed to configure each node in your infrastructure is distributed across the organization, rather than centralized on smaller set of configuration management servers.

-When Chef configures each node in the system, the order in which that configuration occurs is very important.
+When the chef-client configures each node in the system, the order in which that configuration occurs is very important.
 For example, if Apache is not installed, then it cannot be configured and the daemon cannot be started.
 Configuration management tools have struggled with this problem for a long time.
-With Chef, for each node a list of recipes is applied, which in turn specifies resources.
+For each node a list of recipes is applied.
 Within a recipe, resources are applied in the order in which they are listed.
 At any point in a recipe other recipes may be included, which assures that all resources are applied.
-Chef will never apply the same recipe twice.
+The chef-client will never apply the same recipe twice.
 Dependencies are only applied at the recipe level (and never the resource level).
 This means that dependencies can be tracked between high-level concepts like “I need to install Apache before I can start my Django application!”
-It also means that given the same set of cookbooks, Chef will always execute resources in the same exact order.
+It also means that given the same set of cookbooks, the chef-client will always execute resources in the same exact order.

-Join the Chef community, participate in the discussion going on right now on IRC, sign up for the Chef mailing Lists, and read the instructions on how to contribute to an Opscode open source project.
+Join the community, participate in the discussion going on right now on IRC, sign up for the mailing Lists, and read the instructions on how to contribute to an Chef open source project.
 For more information about participating in the community, see

 It helps, but its not required.
 Many recipes are just structure and patterns that use Ruby as the definition language.
 Having actual Ruby coding skills?
 Helpful, but not required, especially to get started.
 You can learn Just Enough Ruby for Chef.

 Yes, absolutely.
-Chef will not do anything to your system that isn’t in a recipe.
+The chef-client will not do anything to your system that isn’t in a recipe.
 Because Chef is an open source project, you have full access to the source code and visibility into how it all works.

 Lots of companies, ranging from small startups to the largest companies on the planet.

-The short version of why Chef chose the Apache license for Chef is because we defined three broad requirements for the license under which we would release open source software:
+The short version of why Chef chose the Apache license for Chef is because we defined three broad requirements for a license under which we would release open source software:

-For more detail, read the blog post about why we love open source.
+For more details, read the blog post about why we love open source.

-Puppet evolved from Cfengine and showed potential to be a new kind of configuration management.
+Puppet evolved from CFEngine and showed potential to be a new kind of configuration management.
 The original design of Chef was strongly influenced by our own experiences working with and contributing to the Puppet project.
-That said, Chef does not share any code from Puppet, and is not a “fork” of the Puppet project.
+That said, Chef does not contain any code from Puppet, and is not a “fork” of the Puppet project.

 Chef is different from Puppet in a number of important ways:

-For more information about Opscode, cookbooks for Chef, and the Chef community:
+For more information about Chef, cookbooks, and the community: